ptpty/ptpty.github.io/index.md

 <br>
 <br>
 The above situation shows the following problems:
-1. If a silent input is fed into the model and produces a non-silent output, it may result in an unexpected popping sound or noise.
+1. Given a silent input, the model may produce a non-silent output with an unexpected popping sound or noise.
 2. When the bias value fluctuates with the conditions, it can reduce the headroom of the dynamic range or cause sound clipping.
 3. As shown in the following case 2, the low frequency artifacts affect the whole audio clip.

 #### Case 1
 <hr>
 We input silence into both models and analyze their respective outputs.
 As illustrated in the figure, the output of the FiLM-TCN model is no longer silent, with most of the energy concentrated at 0Hz.
 In contrast, our proposed Hyper-GCN model can accurately output silence as expected.
-We provide listening files for the below two spectrograms.
+We provide audio files for the following two spectrograms.
+Notice the "pop sound" in the result of FiLM-TCN
 <hr>
 ![Audio0](./assets/case_0/bias_variation_test.png 'Audio0')